andotherstuff/garland-protocol/garland-v0.1.md

 }
 ```

-The `root_inode` field contains the content hash and share locations for the root directory blob.
+The `root_inode` field contains the content hash, decryption nonce, and share locations for the root directory blob.
 The `garbage` array lists blob hashes that are no longer referenced as of this commit and may be deleted from storage servers.
 The optional `message` field allows human-readable commit descriptions.

 ### 9.2 Commit Process